Strategic Ways to Use YouTube in Your Homeschool

 Get Moving

-Between the pandemic and winter, it’s safe to say that we are all spending a lot of time inside our homes.
-When we have a lot of pent up wiggles, we turn on YouTube to move our bodies.
+Between the pandemic and winter, it’s safe to say that we all spend a lot of time inside our homes.
+When we have a lot of pent-up wiggles, we turn on YouTube to move our bodies.
 If you need something active, GoNoodle and Koo Koo Kangaroo are great options, especially if you need a quick brain break.
-If you are looking for something more focused, you can’t go wrong with Cosmic Kids Yoga.
-My kids even like to lay out towels like yoga mats.
+If you want something more focused, you can’t go wrong with Cosmic Kids Yoga.
+My kids even like to lay out towels in the living room like yoga mats.

 Entertaining the Toddler